-Examinership is a legal mechanism to rescue an ailing but potentially viable company by giving the company 'breathing space' from its creditors.
-While a company is in examinership it is afforded certain protections (which can last for a period of up to 100 days):
+Examinership is a legal mechanism to rescue an ailing but potentially viable company (or a part of its undertaking) by giving the company 'breathing space' from its creditors.
+While a company is in examinership it is afforded the following protections (which can last for a period of up to 100 days):

-- the company cannot be wound up;

-- a receiver cannot be appointed;

-- creditors cannot enforce their claims; and

-- proceedings cannot be issued or continued against the company except with the leave of the court.
+- · the company cannot be wound up; - · a receiver cannot be appointed; - · creditors cannot enforce their claims; and - proceedings cannot be issued or continued against the company except with the leave of the court.